AndrewConway/ConcreteSTV/ElectionRules.md

           instead of requiring that each has a different count.
 Evidence: NSW 2016, special count with Rod Cullerton excluded, count 49.
 I assume 2013 same as 2016.
-  - Rule (17) is applied after all exclusions and surplus distributions are finished (same as my interpretation). as can be seen in 2013 SA, count 228.
-However Rule (18) is applied after all surplus distributions, and the first transfer of an exclusion are finished.
+  - Rule (17) is applied after all exclusions and surplus distributions are finished (same as my interpretation).
+    This can be seen in 2013 SA, count 228.
+However I believe Rule (18) is applied after all surplus distributions, and the first transfer of an exclusion are finished.
 This is assumed  same as 2016, where Qld, WSW, Vic and WA are all evidence.
 - **AEC2016** This is my interpretation of the rules actually used by the AEC for the 2016 election.
-  It is very similar to *AEC2013*, except the Bulk Exclusion rules are not applied (evidence : this should crop up frequently)
+  It is very similar to *AEC2013*, except the Bulk Exclusion rules are not applied (evidence : this crops up frequently)
 - **AEC2019** This is my interpretation of the rules actually used by the AEC for the 2019 election.
   It is very similar to *AEC2016*, except rule (18) is applied after determining who to exclude but